San Francisco Bay Area Television Archive - Strike Videos

 President Robert Smith discusses disruption on the San Francisco State College campus with reporters at a press conference.
 He is seen arriving and talking to assembled press and photographers.
 Much of this footage offers close ups and some medium shots of Smith as he identifies what he feels are the underlying problems causing the unrest.
 He talks about external factors that may be provoking the anger of black students and emphasizes the need to establish a safe environment on campus.
 He also states that he doesn't have the authority to re-instate George Murray.
 Smith answers a great variety of questions, including those relating to Black Panther activity and towards the end of the press conference, he is clearly sweating.
 After the questions have finished he gets up and leaves.
 Some close ups of Smith are slightly out of focus.

 Scenes from the convocation at San Francisco State College between students and administrators, including President Robert Smith.
 Also features students on campus picketing and shouting: "on strike, shut it down!"
 A black student gives a thought provoking speech outside in which he describes how the 15 Demands were presented to the Trustees and their negative reaction to them (strong language is used).
-There are a number of speeches from the Black Students Union and the Third World Liberation Front.
+There are a number of speeches from the Black Students Union and the Third World Liberation Front, including from Nesbit Crutchfield.
 There are also views of riot police and angry protesters.
 Contains much footage of speeches which illustrate the conflicting debates involved, of students listening intently and of media reporting on them.

 Views of picket line protesters marching around the center lawn at San Francisco State College chanting: "On strike, shut it down!"
 There are several close ups of the damage inflicted on campus buildings and groups of mounted police are shown riding around the neighborhood next to campus.
 Riot police are also seen jogging past the camera in a column.
 Various speakers are shown addressing crowds and a class is disrupted by a man shouting: "Black power!"
 The march is dispersed by police, as protesters try to move from campus into the surrounding neighborhood at 19th Street.
 Contains excellent footage of police activity and the cameramen/reporters following them.